MoonsideGames/bonk-docs/content/narrow_phase/GJK2D.md

 Bonk uses the Gilbert-Johnson-Keerthi, or GJK, algorithm to perform narrow phase collision detection.

-To accurately check a collision, you must pass two sets of shapes and transforms.
+To accurately check a collision, you must pass two sets of shapes and transforms to the *GJK2D.TestCollision* method.
 Remember that a transform operates on the vertices of a shape: it moves, rotates, and scales them in 2D space.

 ```cs
 var circleA = new Circle(2);